davidchatz/newworld/invasions/README.md

 ![Server Bot Panel](../docs/server-bot.png)

 Copy the **GENERATED URL** and open that Url in another tab.
 Select your server where you want to run the bot.

+## Configure serverid

+Right click on the server icon in Discord and select `Copy Server ID`.
+Copy the ID into the `/irustest/serverid` SSM parameter.

 ## Register slash commands